RSid/self-driving-car-algorithm/WriteUp.md

 `city.increment_time([{'name' : 'George', 'start' : (1,2), 'end' : (4,3)}])`

-Alternately, you can run the automated test suite by running `python tests.py`
+Alternately, you can run the automated test suite by running `python tests.py` or interact with it in the command line by running `python rideshare.py 10 10`.

 #Solution writeup